survfate/AllanPls/README.md

 ## What is this?

-- A Poe.Trade-inspired style with a packed, simplify layout
+- A Poe.Trade-inspired style with a packed, simplify layout for the official Path of Exile Trade website (pathofexile.com/trade)
 - Still retain the official look of the game
 - Pure CSS, completely safe

 **Note**: This style will only try to bring the Poe.Trade feel into the official Trade website for PC usage only, I will not focus on making this an all-purpose redesign.

 ## Changelog

+**Version 0.1.1**
+- Simplify divination card results

 **Version 0.1**
 - Initial version